Twenkid/FPGA/README.md

 `nounconnected_drive
 ```

+### Designing 8-bit CPU etc. Youtube ...

+Designing an 8 bit CPU - Episode 1, 1s and 0s, 2,03 хил. абонати, 1490 показвания  29.04.2022 г.

 ### Dictionary
 * LUT - Look-up table, BRAM, DSP, LUTRAM ...
 * FF, FFs - Filp-flops; LU, LE - logic units, logic elements ... e.g. Virtex ...
 114000 ... (can fit 486SX with Sound card and periphery; the CPU - about 37K, ...
 Sound about so or more, ... in total about 90 ... see ao486 )
 * Clock dividers with FFs and PLLs: PLL stands for Phase-Locked Loop.
 It is a closed-loop feedback control system used to generate an output signal whose phase is related to the phase of an input signal ..
 Phase Detector (or Phase Comparator): ...
 Loop Filter: This is typically a low-pass filter ...
 Voltage-Controlled Oscillator (VCO):
+* The AXI (Advanced eXtensible Interface); Tightly Coupled Memory (TCM) module.